GuillermoBustosPerez/Backed-Flakes-Identification-Discoid-RCLevallois/Backed-flakes-identification-in-Discoid-and-RC-Levallois.md

 The following line of code performs Principal Components Analysis (PCA) on the set of aligned coordinates stored in the LM.DF data frame.
+Summary provides proportion and cumulative proportion of variance explained by the 25 first principal components which add up to 95% of variance.

 ``` r
 # PCA on coordinates